zkpassport/poseidon2/README.md

 ## Usage

-The package provides both synchronous and asynchronous hash functions.
-The asynchronous version is recommended for better performance with large inputs, as it yields to the event loop during computation, whereas the synchronous version blocks execution.
+This package provides both synchronous and asynchronous Poseidon2 hash functions.
+The asynchronous version is recommended for hashing many inputs, as it yields to the event loop during computation, whereas the synchronous version blocks execution.

 ### Synchronous Usage